kwquan/activation_functions/README.md

 Unlike the above 2 functions, the relu function solves the issue of vanishing gradient by fixing the derivative value at 1 for positive x values. \
 This ensures that multiple products will not lead to ever-decreasing step-sizes. \
-However, the design of fixing derivative value as 0 for negative x values creates the issue of dead neurons since those neurons will never be updated as long as x values are negative. \
+However, the design of fixing derivative value at 0 for negative x values creates the issue of dead neurons since those neurons will never be updated as long as x values are negative. \
 Derivative value=1 for x>=0 else 0

 # Leaky Relu